The Role Of Digital Twin In The Automotive Industry In 2025

 Also, for successful implementation, you have to ensure the integration of Digital twins with CAD, CAE, and simulation tools.

-Here are a few examples of how digital twin technology is being used in automotive manufacturing:
+Here are some instances of the application of digital twin technology in the automotive industry:

 1. Quality Control